GagOrderNetwork/Web-Development/README.md

 A npm postinstall script is included to run `npm run build` after install.

 1. `npm run build` will bundle the client for production
-2. A Procfile is included for Heroku.
+2. A Profile is included for Heroku.
 It will run `npm run start:prod`.